chrillek/CSS-for-Markdown/Using CSS.md

   margin-left: 2em;
 }
 ```
 The `background-color` should be obvious. `left-margin` defines the distance of the left edge of the element from the left edge of its parent element.
 So here, this distance is `2em`, which means "two em spaces".
 An em space is a typographical unit that is as wide as the font's height.

 ### Refrain from absolute units!

 In many CSS examples, you'll still find units like `px`, for example something like  `margin-left: 10px`.
 While it might be tempting to use these absolute units, you should in most cases _not_ do that.
 Instead, employ relative units like `em` or `%` or `ch` (number of characters) or `vw` (percentage of the viewport width).
 These allow for a "responsive" layout, i.e. one that works well with different screen sizes and orientations.
 Pixel sizes vary widely from one device to the next and do not work well if the user zooms in or out.

 Note that `%` values always refer to the enclosing element's (i.e. the parent's) dimensions.
 In the case of `font-size`, a percentage value also refers to the font size of the parent element.

-You might have wondered where the `blockquote` element came from in the second example above.
-There is a fairly simple relationship between Markdown markers and HTML elements as shown in the following table.
+You might have wondered where the `blockquote` element came from in the second
+example above.
+There is a fairly simple relationship between Markdown markers
+and HTML elements as shown in the following table.
+Click on the ▶︎ to
+open it.

 <details>
 <summary>Relationship between Markdown and HTML elements</summary>